Categories

 In the evening – the eye that has primer has retained more concealer

-If you want to try it, buy it from Il Makiage for £36 (plus £4 postage unless you fill your boots and spend over £40).
+If you want to try it, buy it from Il Makiage for £36.

 Other Il Makiage products worth mentioning